mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Catch up on email
-- Agenda for tomorrow's weekly meeting
+- Weekly meeting
+- How to Raise Money workshop session
+- Reorganize and document ongoing responsibilities better
 ## Backlog
 - Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
 - Also go through General channel feedback and create issues or other follow ups
 - Review Sean's Querydown document
-- Reorganize and document ongoing responsibilities better
 - Figure out a "backlog grooming" process and go through and organize GitHub issues and milestones
 - Ensure our team workflow is up to date on the wiki
 - Set up CRM in Mathesar to track contacts
 - Follow up with various people who've helped me over the last few months
 - Competitor research
 # Complete

 ## 2023-08-08 (Tue)